 The Bedford Recreation & Parks Department strives to enrich the lives of our residents by providing safe and welcoming parks, facilities, recreation programs and events for people of all ages.
 We work in partnership with our residents and in cooperation with other recreation service providers in the community in order to maximize all available resources.
 We are dedicated to building healthy communities and enriching the quality of life through people, parks and programs.

-Permits for group use of Town owned fields and facilities are required for group and family functions.
-For a facility use application form please download an application from the forms and applications section of the Town website or contact the Recreation office at 666-7004.
-Individuals wishing to reserve a facility must be a Town Resident.
+Permits for group use of town-owned fields and facilities are required for group and family functions.
+Individuals wishing to reserve a facility must be a town resident.
+Facility Use Applications are available on the town’s website on the Forms and Applications page or by contacting the Recreation office at (914) 666-7004.
 All applications should be submitted at least two weeks prior to the scheduled activity.

-Pools in Bedford The Town of Bedford has 3 beautiful hamlet pools for you to enjoy!
+The Town of Bedford has three beautiful hamlet pools for you to enjoy.
 Each pool is located at each hamlet’s park, Bedford Hills Memorial Park, Bedford Village Memorial Park, and Katonah Memorial Park.
-Membership to one gets you into all three!
-Each hamlet pool offers a fun, but competitive swim and dive team that children age 6-18 can join!
-Swim lessons for little ones; birthday parties at the pool, and special family events at each hamlet pool and park will round out the summer fun!
+Membership to one gets you into all three.
+Each hamlet pool offers a fun, but competitive swim and dive team that children ages 6-18 can join!
+There are swim lessons for little ones, birthday parties at the pool, and special family events at each hamlet pool and park that help round out the summer fun.

-Summer Camps Our Tiny Tot program is available for children 3½ to 5 years old.
-This half-day program is full of fun activities such as arts and crafts, storyteller, large and gross motor activities, and music for young children.
+Our Tiny Tot program is available for children 3 to 5 years old.
+This half-day program is full of fun activities such as arts and crafts, storytelling, large-and-gross motor activities, and music for young children.
 The Day Camps take place in each of the hamlet parks for those youngsters enrolled in elementary school though grade 6.
-Campers will take part in a variety of activities including swimming lessons, arts and crafts, athletics, science and more.
-The Teen Get-A-Way is for our Middle School population.
-This program is offered Tuesday, Wednesday, and Thursday during the camp season.
-They travel to local attractions, amusement parks, baseball games and more.
+Campers will take part in a variety of activities, including swimming lessons, arts and crafts, athletics, science and more.
+The Teen Get-A-Way is for our middle school population.
+This program is offered Tuesday, Wednesday and Thursday during the camp season.
+There is travel to local attractions, amusement parks, baseball games and more.
 After our six-week camp is finished the town offers week-long camps in sports, science, technology and art.
-Every summer the offerings change, so please look for the updated programming in our Spring/Summer brochure which you can find on our Pool/Camp Info page.
+Every summer the offerings change, so please look for the updated programming in our Spring/Summer brochure, which you can find on our Pool/Camp Info page.

-Summer Job Opportunities There are many part time job opportunities available during the summer for individuals 16 years of age or older.
-Summer positions include Lifeguards, swim instructors, desk attendants, parks groundskeepers, camp counselors and specialists.
+There are many part-time job opportunities available during the summer for individuals 16 years of age or older.
+Summer positions include lifeguards, swim instructors, desk attendants, parks groundskeepers, camp counselors and specialists.
 There are a limited number of volunteer positions for 15 year olds as Counselors-in-Training at the Day Camps and Tiny Tots programs.
-All applications are available at the Recreation Office or by downloading them under the Forms and Applications section on this website.
+All applications are available at the recreation office or by downloading them under the Forms and Applications section on this website.

 A diverse and dynamic recreation program with activities for residents of all ages and during all seasons is offered through the Recreation and Parks Department under the leadership of recreation professionals.

 Throughout the year, a variety of activities are offered in the areas of athletics and sports, music, art, dance, pre-school activities and special events.
-Pre-School: Kiddy Korner Jamboree – a program for 3 and 4 year olds featuring children’s activities, games, music, story time, and art.
-Other programs include nature classes, art, Lego building, mixed martial arts, and more.
-School Age Children: We offer a wide variety of seasonal sports, crafts, holiday activities, and special interest nights.
-In addition we host school break activities, safety classes, cooking, music lessons and more.
-Adults: For adults we offer fitness classes and wellness classes as well as defensive driving, dog agility and more.
+Other programs include nature classes, art, Lego building, mixed-martial arts, and more.
+For school-age children, we offer a wide variety of seasonal sports, crafts, holiday activities and special interest nights.
+In addition, we host school-break activities, safety classes, cooking, music lessons and more.
+For adults, we offer fitness classes and wellness classes, as well as defensive driving, dog agility classes and more.